peterlewis/udmp-jumbo-frames-ppp/README.md

 1. Place the 10-monitor-ppp-mtu.sh in /mnt/data/on_boot.d/ folder and mark it as executable
 2. Customise the 11-change-ppp-mtu.sh script to reflect your configuration - the defaults work well if all your PPP interfaces are FTTC and FTTP in the UK.
+3. Create teh directory /mnt/data/change-ppp-mtu if it doesn't already exist
-3. Place the 11-change-ppp-mtu.sh in the /mnt/data folder and mark it as exectable
+4. Place the 11-change-ppp-mtu.sh in the /mnt/data/change-ppp-mtu folder and mark it as exectable

 ```bash
 mkdir -p /mnt/data/change-ppp-mtu